MrGerboh/NNProjectGervasio/README.md

 sharing generative adversarial networks (DSGANs) also uses some shared layers to learn not only domain-specific but also domain-sharing information.

 This notebook aims to reimplement this model using the PyTorch Lightning framework.

+# Instructions

+The notebook has been tested on Google Colab using a free subscription.
+Make sure that the runtime is set on T4 GPU before running. \\
+The user is not required to do anything, the code will handle the installation of the necessary libraries and the downloads of the data.
+If the user is interested in logging the training results on the Weights and Biases platform, they should look for the definition of the `log_wandb` parameter in Section 0.